Matter from multiply enhanced singularities in F-theory: Introduction

 We will then revisit the first way of small resolutions (\ref{EYsmallresolution2}).
 We will show what was overlooked and why it looked like ``nothing happened'' then.
 In fact, if we properly consider what we missed, we will see that the two ways of small resolutions are again equivalent for multiply enhanced singularities as well, and exactly the same conclusions can be drawn from both.
 This equivalence is realized in a rather interesting way as a certain ``duality'', in which the proper transform of the threefold equation in one way of small resolutions corresponds to the constraint equation in the other.

 The organization of this paper is as follows.
-In section \ref{sec:mes}, we list possible realizations of singularities to achieve each multiple enhancement.
-We also examine how many hypermultiplets are expected to arise there to cancel the anomalies.
+In section \ref{sec:mes}, we list possible realizations of singularities to achieve each multiple enhancement and examine how many hypermultiplets are expected to arise there to cancel the anomalies.
+It is shown that a multiple enhancement $SU(5)\rightarrow E_n$ ($n=6,\,7$ or $8$) is realized at a locus where some of the rank-one enhanced singularities $SU(5)\rightarrow SO(10)$ and $SU(5)\rightarrow SU(6)$ overlap.
+For given $n$, various ways of overlapping are allowed, and depending on it, the anomaly-free spectrum expected to arise there varies.
+If the expected spectrum is given by the homogeneous K\"ahler manifold $E_n/(SU(5)\times U(1)^{n-4})$, we call such a singularity a complete singularity, whereas, if it is smaller than that, we call such a singularity an incomplete singularity.
+The complete/incomplete singularities and the expected anomaly-free spectra are listed for each $E_n$ in section \ref{section:incompleteE6E7E8}.
 In section \ref{sec:EY}, we apply the Esole-Yau small resolution (\ref{EYsmallresolution1})(\ref{EYsmallresolution2}) to those singularities and find that, in all cases, the proper transform after the two-time codimension-one blow-ups is regular.
 In section \ref{Alternativesmallresolution}, we use the alternative small resolution (\ref{Tanismallresolution1})(\ref{Tanismallresolution2}) and show that, in this procedure, the proper transforms reflect changes in the singularity.
 We find that, except for the case of $G'=E_6$ and special cases of $G'=E_7$, either (1) the resolution only yields exceptional curves that are insufficient to cancel the anomaly, or (2) there arises a type of singularity that is neither a conifold nor a generalized conifold singularity\footnote {One can show that these phenomena are not specific to $SU(5) \rightarrow E_n$, but common to multiple enhancements.
 In particular, a simple example of (1) is $SU(2) \rightarrow SO(8)$.}.
 In section \ref{duality}, we revisit the Esole-Yau small resolution and find that there is a ``duality'' between the two ways of small resolution, showing that they are equivalent.